hli988/Git-Practice-rebase-vs-merge/rebase/GitLog.md

 ---

-## 7. Final git log of all branches
+## 7. Final Git log of all branches

 ### a.
 Git Log of the `main` branch